 Don't have a parka?
-You've got time to shop before the weather gets truly heinous.
+Then it's time to get shopping.
 Retailers like L.L.Bean, REI, and Backcountry often have great deals on parkas this time of year.
-(Because after all, we've found that January is a fantastic time to buy discounted winter apparel; in 2016, deals will be even better, as an unusually warm fall left retailers with tons of unsold winter inventory.
+We've found that January is a fantastic time to buy discounted winter apparel; in 2016, deals will be even better, as an unusually warm fall left retailers with tons of unsold winter inventory.

 Different Parkas for Different Climates

 If you live in a region where temperature doesn't often dip down into single digits but wet snow can be expected, like along the Carolina coast, you probably don't need a great deal of insulation, but waterproofing is crucial.
-The London Fog Men's Chester Microfiber Parka ($114.41 with $6.49 s&h, a low by $62) comes with a lightweight zip-out liner and detachable faux fur collar inside a shell of rain-resistant bonded microfiber.
+The lighter-weight Men's Rugged Ridge Parka ($169 with free shipping, $20 off) features a TEK2 waterproof, breathable nylon shell, and comes with a detachable hood.
 This parka also has ample pockets to protect your electronics from the elements, including an internal security pocket with a media port.

 There are also parkas for the fashion conscious.
-The Patagonia Women's Down With It Parka ($253.99 with free shipping, a low by $45) is a knee-length quilted coat with a slim cut that's made from recycled fibers.
-This jacket also features the best insulator: goose down.
+The DKNY Women's Faux Fur Trim Utility Parka ($99.90 with free shipping, a low by $89) is an anorak-style parka with a detachable faux-fur collar and quilted lining.
+The jacket also features contrast knit side panels that nip in the waist.

 Parka Insulation: Wool, Fleece, Goose Down, and More